root4loot/recrawl/README.md

 ## Contributing

 Contributions are welcome and greatly appreciated.
-To contribute to the project, please follow these steps: To contribute to the project, please follow these steps:
+To contribute to the project, please follow these steps:

 1. Create an issue to discuss the change you would like to make.
 2. Fork the repository and create a new branch for your feature or bug fix.